Introduction

 Command-line tool

 run wallets themselves.
-After you have installed zallet
+After you have installed zallet, you

 The following sections provide in-depth information on the different commands available.